• Skip to primary navigation

 • 2 cups Low-Sodium Vegetable Stock

-• 1 ⅓ cups Uncooked Whole-Wheat Couscous (regular couscous will also work)
+• 1 1/3 cups Uncooked Whole-Wheat Couscous (regular couscous will also work)

-• 1 tablespoon Unsalted Butter (omit for a vegan version)
+• 1 Tablespoon Unsalted Butter (omit for a vegan version)

-• ¼ cup Parsley, chopped
+• 1/4 cup Parsley, chopped

-• 2 tablespoon Green Onions, finely sliced
+• 2 Tablespoons Green Onions, finely sliced

 Instructions

-• Preheat the oven to 375 F. In a small bowl, whisk together the olive oil, cumin, paprika, cinnamon, and salt.
+• In a small bowl, whisk together the olive oil, cumin, paprika, cinnamon, and salt.
 In a large bowl combine the vegetables and onion.
 Drizzle the olive oil over the vegetables and toss to evenly coat.
-Spread the vegetables on a large baking dish.
-Bake, stirring occasionally, until the vegetables are tender and golden, about 45 minutes.
-When finished, remove from the oven and allow to cool slightly.

 • In a large saucepan, heat the olive oil over medium heat.
 Add the shallot and cook until soft, about 2 minutes.
 Add the vegetable stock, increase the heat to high and bring to a boil.
 Pour the couscous into the boiling liquid while gently stirring it to combine.
 Immediately remove the pan from heat and place a tight-fitting lid on top of the pan.
 Let sit, covered, for 15 minutes.